 The Ethics of Traditional Knowledge Exchange in Climate Change Initiatives

-Traditional knowledges, including knowledge of landscapes, waterscapes, plant and animal life, can guide and inform indigenous peoples’ strategies for adapting and mitigating to climate change.
+Traditional knowledges - including knowledge of landscapes, waterscapes, plant and animal life for example - can guide and inform indigenous peoples’ strategies for adapting and mitigating to climate change.
 Policymakers, scientists, and others are learning that this traditional knowledge can benefit their climate adaptation work.
 However, this creates some ethical pitfalls, especially when outsiders do not fully understand the cultural context.
-More specific problems that can arise from this misunderstanding include misuse of tribal resources and sacred land and the distortion or publication of sacred knowledge.
+More specific problems that can arise from this misunderstanding include the misuse of tribal resources and sacred land, and the distortion or publication of sacred knowledge.

 Publication Date: July 31, 2015